cdapio/cdap-ingest/stream-client/stream-client-ruby/README.md

  Notes:

-  - The <stream-id> should only contain ASCII letters, digits and hyphens.
+  - The <stream-id> must only contain ASCII letters, digits and hyphens.
   - If the Stream already exists, no error is returned, and the existing Stream remains in place.

- Update TTL for the Stream *stream_name*; TTL is a integer value:
+ Update TTL for the Stream *stream_name*; TTL is a integer value such as 256:

  ```
 client.set_ttl stream_name, 256